unrealwork/atsd-use-cases/tutorials/workshop/lets-encrypt.md

 We implemented HTTP and TLS challenges.
 The TLS challenge was then discontinued.

-We estimate that most of our enterprise customers will adopt a centralized approach to automated certificate issuance using DNS challenge.
-The deployment of certbot on end nodes (hosts) will not be necessary.
+We estimate that most of our enterprise customers do not plan to adopt a centralized approach to automated certificate issuance using DNS challenge.
+The deployment of certbot on end nodes (hosts) is not necessary.

 ![](./images/certbot-workflow.png)